MystenLabs/sui/doc/src/learn/architecture/consensus.md

 ## Configuration

-To conduct a fresh deployment of Narwhal and Tusk, follow the instructions at [Running Benchmarks](https://github.com/mystenlabs/narwhal/tree/main/benchmark).
+To conduct a fresh deployment of Narwhal and Bullshark, follow the instructions at [Running Benchmarks](https://github.com/mystenlabs/narwhal/tree/main/benchmark).

 ## Further reading